ropensci-archive/roweb2/content/technotes/2019-10-09-cran-checks-api-update.md

 One concrete idea I hope to pursue at some point:

 - Notify package maintainers.
 Notifying them of exactly what would be up to the maintainer.
 Now that the API exists, we can much more easily build a notification system.
-For example, a maintainer could say that want to get an email whenever cran checks are failing more than 3 days in a row; or when cran checks details match a certain character string (e.g., segfault); or to ignore cran check results that are just failures due to temporary problems with a dependency package.
+For example, a maintainer could say they want to get an email whenever cran checks are failing more than 3 days in a row; or when cran checks details match a certain character string (e.g., segfault); or to ignore cran check results that are just failures due to temporary problems with a dependency package.

 I'm sure there's many other ideas I haven't thought of 😸